Generic Name: methylnaltrexone (METH-il-nal-TREX-one)

 - Do not use a vial of Relistor more than 1 time, even if there is medicine left in the vial.

-- If you miss a dose of Relistor and you are still constipated, use it as soon as you remember.
+- Use Relistor as your doctor has told you.
+If you miss a dose of Relistor and you take it on a regular basis, use it as soon as you remember.
 Continue to use it as directed by your doctor.
-Do not use more than 1 dose within a 24-hour period.

 Ask your health care provider any questions you may have about how to use Relistor.